Olliehub/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-4.free list - Write a function that frees a listint_t list.
+5.free - Write a function that frees a listint_t list